 People in offices work at desks, don’t they?
 But even a quick glance around most offices reveals an awful lot of empty ones.
 Observation surveys show desk occupation rates of about 50% on average – it’s never much higher.

 This holds across all sectors, and the figure includes unoccupied desks where their owners have got up to go somewhere else.
-Deduct these and actual bums on seats can easily be closer to 35% on average.
+Deduct these and actual people using their office space can easily be closer to 35% on average.

 So what’s going on?